IsmailKoormath/Backend-Portga/README.md

 <h2>PORTGA - Real Estate Management Backend</h2>
-PORTGA is a real estate management backend designed to handle property management processes.
+PORTGA is a real estate management backend designed to handle property management processes.<br>
 This project is built using TypeScript, Node.js, Express.js, and MongoDB as the database.

-Getting Started
+Getting Started<br>
-To run the backend locally, follow these steps:
+To run the backend locally, follow these steps:<br>

 1. Make sure you have Node.js and npm installed on your machine.